When to Consult an Equine Nutritionist

 About Dr. Getty's Approach

 Nutrition is a biological science, and as such, it influences the entire animal's body and mind.
 When advising horse-owner clients, Dr. Juliet M. Getty takes special care to gain a thorough understanding of all the aspects of the horse's life.
 This holistic approach allows her to analyze each horse's specific and unique situation.
 Horses, like people, are individuals.
 What works for one horse, may not for another.
 This is why it is confusing to buy a supplement, let's say, based on the advertised benefits.
 Or, doing what your friend does for her horse may not work for yours.
 This is where sound nutritional advice from a qualified equine nutrition professional is so beneficial.
 The advice you receive should be designed for your horse and no one else's.
 If you find that you need to be more involved in maximizing and maintaining your horse's health through dietary intervention, please consider obtaining assistance from Getty Equine Nutrition, LLC to help you make sense of it all.

 This is important to note: Nutrition advice is meant to facilitate healing and maintain health.
 The information provided by Getty Equine Nutrition, LLC is presented for the purpose of educating horse-owners.
-Clients administer suggested feeds and supplements voluntarily with the understanding that any adverse reaction is the responsibility of the owner.
+Clients administer recommendations along with suggested feeds and supplements voluntarily with the understanding that any adverse reaction is the responsibility of the owner.
 Furthermore, Getty Equine Nutrition, LLC cannot be held accountable for a horse's responsiveness to nutritional intervention.